Bark Lake

 Bark Lake is a lake on the border between the Township of Madawaska Valley in Renfrew County and the Township of South Algonquin, in Nipissing District in Ontario, Canada.
 It lies near Madawaska, Ontario, on the Madawaska River where the tributary Opeongo River joins.
 The lake is a popular place for fishing.

 Geography

 Bark Lake is located near Highway 60 and west of Barry's Bay.
 The Madawaska River flows into the lake, with a dam regulating the flow.
 Most of the lake remains undeveloped with 90% of the land surrounding it being Crown land.
-Waterfront lots however, have recently been subdivided along the east shore of Bells Bay to Depot Point and large waterfront homes have been built.
 With a few exceptions the rugged shoreline is not conducive to crown Land camping.

 Along the northern shores of the lake is Bell Bay Provincial Park.